 Sirkkala Energy Park has attracted both national and foreign visitor groups.
 The micro CHP boiler using wood pellets as fuel is the only existing commercial-ready unit in Scandinavia.
 It has attracted high interest among researchers, different training organisations, companies and entrepreneurs.
 Since winter 2019-2020, Sirkkala Energy Park has been a testing place for mobile electricity storage.
 Cooperation with energy related SMEs is still growing in technical testing and biofuel analysis.

 One of the biggest challenges is to synchronise many RE technologies and equipment in the most effective way.

 Location of Energy Park next to a school is challenging due to safety issues, e.g. testing of wood chip CHP plant and fuel preparation equipment has required flexibility from both sides.

 Potential for learning or transfer

-Sirkkala Energy Park forms a nationally unique multipurpose platform for research, piloting, demonstration and learning of the hybrid energy system and other bioeconomy related issues.
-The platform gathers together enterprises (especially SMEs), students and education and research organisations.
-Sirkkala Energy Park provides an environment to demonstrate the self-sufficient production of heat and power by biomass and solar power and it is suitable for rapid practical testing of innovations and renewable energy business development.
+Sirkkala Energy Park provides an environment to demonstrate self-sufficient heat and power production from biomass and solar energy.
+It is suitable for rapid practical testing of innovations and renewable energy business development.